 With over 50 different routes to choose from, the Columbus Rock Gym encompasses an entire climbing atmosphere that is passionate, determined and supportive!
 Climbers of all ages can scale over a padded floor with no ropes or harnesses required.
 They also offer private training sessions for those who wish to learn from a professional.

 This 345-acre park is the perfect place to spend time with family and friends on a beautiful day.
 Less than ten minutes southeast of Columbus, Cera Park offers a wide range of activities including fishing, paddle boating, row boating, canoeing and more!

 Visitors can also enjoy any of the outdoor sporting activities including basketball, shuffleboard, horseshoe, beach volleyball, go-karting, golf, and tennis.
 Pack a picnic and enjoy a day at the Cera Park Aquatic Center with family.
 Challenge a friend to a game of golf on the 18-hole miniature golf course.

 Visitors may have a difficult time choosing from the many things you can do at Cera Park!

-Located just north of Columbus and nearby Edinburgh Premium Outlets, Blue’s Canoe Livery is an outdoor recreation center that provides canoe, kayak and rift trips on the Driftwood River.
-Visitors may also enjoy camping and small mouth bass fishing.
+Located just north of Columbus and nearby Edinburgh Premium Outlets, Blue’s Canoe Livery is an outdoor recreation center that provides canoe, kayak and raft trips on the Driftwood River.
+Visitors can camp and fish for small mouth bass.
 The most popular river trips flow through a secluded state wildlife preserve and a part of Camp Atterbury wilderness area.
-While you are rafting you may encounter deer, beaver, great blue heron, osprey and wild turkey!
+While you are rafting you may encounter deer, beaver, great blue heron, osprey, and wild turkey!